 Living and Working in the Middle East

 We believe that living and working in the Middle East has many benefits to potential partners, wishing to work for Starbucks.
 Among these benefits are the following:

 - Experiencing a diverse and interesting cultural mix

 - Opportunities to experience working in different countries

 - Enjoy the social lifestyle and climate that the Middle East has to offer.

 As part of our commitment to the region, Starbucks Middle East & North Africa is committed to positively recruiting nationals throughout our business.

 For example, Starbucks in Saudi Arabia has a rewarding and structured program in place that is designed to attract, develop and retain talented individuals.
-The program includes fast-track training to management positions and continued support.
+The program includes fast-track training to management positions and continued structured support.